asahi417/DocumentClassification/README.md

   <br><i> Accuracy of LSTM models. log</i>
 </p>

-At second, LSTM with and without character-level feature are compared.
+Second, LSTM with and without character-level feature are compared.
-Here, the best model is charLSTM with recurrent dropout (83% validation accuracy).
+Here, the best model is charLSTM with recurrent dropout (83% validation accuracy), which is the best for all models in this experiments.

 ## Analysis
 In this experiments,